danielletkelly/just-for-me-please/poetry.md

 The taste of you lingers

-on the coarse taste buds of my tongue
+on the coarseness of my tongue

 the smell of your skin